RhinoInani/pristine_screen/README.md

 # Pristine Cleaner

-A basic Screen Cleaner application made to turn screen black, and lock keyboard for ease of use for cleaning.
+A screen and keyboard cleaning application made to turn screen black, and lock keyboard for easy cleaning.

+With features such as start cleaning mode on launch, and also with upcoming updates keeping your Mac in Pristine condition will never be simpler.

-Out now on the Mac App Store: https://apps.apple.com/us/app/pristine-screen/id1592800130?mt=12
+Download now on the Mac App Store: https://apps.apple.com/us/app/pristine-screen/id1592800130?mt=12

+*Release Notes:*

+11/3 - 1.0.1: - *NEW* Settings Screen to view and interact with resources.
+              - *NEW* Feature: Start cleaning mode on launch.
+Allows for even faster cleaning.

+10/30 - 1.0.0: Initial Release of Pristine Screen!